serock/pla-util/README.md

 ## How to Build the Program with gnatmake
 1. Use git to clone this repository.
 2. In a terminal, go to the working directory (the newly created `pla-util` directory with the `pla-util.gpr` file).
-3. Do `export GPR_PROJECT_PATH=legacy`
+3. Do `export ADA_INCLUDE_PATH=cli/src:pla/src:net/src:common/src`
-4. Run `gnatmake -p -P cli/cli.gpr`
+4. Run `gnatmake -g -gnateE -gnat12 -o pla-util pla_util.adb -bargs -Es -largs -lpcap`

 ## How to Build the Program with GPRbuild
 1. Use git to clone this repository.
 2. In a terminal, go to the working directory (the newly created `pla-util` directory with the `pla-util.gpr` file).
-3. You might need to install gprbuild, on Debian: `sudo apt install gprbuild gnat`
-4. Run `gprbuild -P pla_util.gpr`.
+3. Run `gprbuild -P pla_util.gpr`.
 However, if the build fails with _object directory "obj" not found_ messages, retry the build by running `gprbuild -p -P pla_util.gpr`.

 If the build is successful, the `pla-util` executable will be in the `bin` subdirectory.